Difficulty Swallowing

 - Change eating patterns.
 The manner of eating can also be important in combatting dysphagia.
 Sit upright to eat; eat smaller meals multiple times per day; cut food into smaller pieces; use straws for shakes and nutritional drinks.

 Dysphagia is an uncomfortable complication, but it can usually be improved depending on the underlying cause.
-Communicate to your medical team to help develop a plan for making eating easier and for ensuring your nutrition stays healthy and adequate.
+Communicate to your medical team to help develop a plan to make eating easier and ensure your nutrition stays healthy and adequate.